-Electric motors, computers, even super-speed trains all use magnets.
+Electric motors, computers, even high-speed trains all use magnets.
 Fun to play with as a kid or even an adult, the mystery of magnets is an interesting study subject.
 Magnets attract certain things, repel others and are a necessary component to many of the items we use in daily life.
-The question of what objects are attracted to magnets produces some surprising results.
+The question of what objects are attracted to magnets leads to surprising results.

 Magnets can attract dollar bills, liquids, particles from your breakfast cereal, even strawberries if the magnet is strong enough.
 The reason for this is the objects contain particles of ferrous material, often iron, that is attracted to the magnet.
 Ink in a dollar bill for instance, has iron particles.
 Breakfast cereal is often fortified with iron, that can leave small particles which will stick to a magnet.
 Iron naturally occurs in many things such as some liquids or even vegetation, but it takes a very strong magnet to attract the tiny particles in some things and see it in action.

 Those who are lucky enough to view this light show in the northern night sky may not realize that the action is the result of magnetism.
 The Earth itself is surrounded by a magnetic field and is in essence a giant magnet due in part to its molten iron core.
 The magnetic field around Earth attracts particles, such as those from the solar wind, which interact with the magnetic field and cause the display we call the Northern Lights.

 Caprice Castano recently left the field of construction management to operate her own contracting business and spend time developing her writing career.
 Current projects include freelance writing for Internet publications and working on novel-length fiction.